agileware/content-views-civicrm-data-processor/README.md

 Then, you can go to content views and select civicrm content type.
 You will find it under the data processor dropdown.
 Preview it!

+## Features with Content Views Pro
+CVP provides live filters to end user.
+This plugin will convert the filters in DP into CVP live filters.

-## Add a live filter for contact name
+### Add a live filter for contact name
 - add a filter to the data processor
 - the filter field is contact id
 - give whatever the title you want
 - change the name to *contact_name_search*
 - save it

+## Note
+This plugin is still WIP.

+Apply the patch `patches/filter.patch` to the **Content Views** plugin.
+It will hide unused settings in the filter settings tab.